 The Federal Communications Commission ("FCC") has promulgated certain rules and regulations that limit the ownership of radio and television broadcast stations, television broadcast networks and daily newspapers (the "Broadcast Ownership Rules").
 Among other restrictions, the Broadcast Ownership Rules prohibit a person or entity from having an "attributable" ownership or positional interest in a broadcast station and a daily newspaper published in the same market.
 In addition, the Broadcast Ownership Rules limit the number of radio and/or television stations in which a person or entity may hold attributable interests.
-For purposes of the Broadcasting Ownership Rules, any shareholder with a 5% or greater voting interest in two entities (a "Common Interest Holder") will be deemed to hold an attributable interest in both entities.
+For purposes of the Broadcasting Ownership Rules, a shareholder with a 5% or greater (or, in the case of certain institutional investors, 20% or greater) voting interest in two entities (a "Common Interest Holder") will be deemed to hold an attributable interest in both entities.
 The effect of the Broadcast Ownership Rules is to limit the strategic business opportunities of a broadcast company if it shares a Common Interest Holder with a company that owns, operates, or holds attributable interests in daily newspapers or radio or television broadcast stations.
 With few exceptions, the FCC will not renew existing licenses or grant new licenses to a broadcast company in violation of the Broadcast Ownership Rules.